LG A1 OLED

 - 12/01/2022: The Sony X95J has developed severe uniformity issues on the left side of the screen.
 It looks like some of the LEDs are starting to fail.

 - 11/18/2022: We've adjusted the test schedule based on reader feedback.
 There are now a few longer off periods during the week to allow the Sony OLEDs time to run their compensation cycles, as they need to be off for four hours before the cycle will run.

 - 11/16/2022: Today marks the official start of the longevity test.
 We plan on running the test for at least two years, until the end of 2024.

-Below this, you can see a table with the uniformity slides from our bimonthly updates, as well as the graphs showing the brightness change over time.
-As we process and upload new results, the latest slides will always be available here.
+Below this, you can see a table with the uniformity slides from our bimonthly updates and the graphs showing the brightness change over time.
+The latest slides will always be available here as we process and upload new results.